 If you're about to plunge your book into the exciting but shark-infested waters of agents and publishers, you might want an objective eye on your submission package before you cast it adrift.
 Don't be like those poor people* whose query letters to agents get roasted on SlushPile Hell.

 I can advise on your letter, synopsis and opening paragraph.
-Assuming they come to less than 1000 words, this useful service costs from £60 (max 1000 words) to £90 (max 1500 words).
+Depending on word count, this useful service costs from £60 (max 1000 words) to £90 (max 1500 words).

 * some of them are clearly poor crazed people